Visualización de Datos

 To find measurements for a specific city:

-- On your device, open Google Earth.
+- On a device, open Google Earth.

 - Select "Projects," and then "Open."